carpentries/instructor-training/learners/checkout.md

 ![](fig/Edit_this_page.svg){alt='Screen shot of the header for this page with Edit this page circled' width="800px" }

-Alternatively, you can find links to the GitHub repositories for each lesson next to the links to the lessons sites on the websites listing [Data Carpentry](https://datacarpentry.org/lessons/), [Library Carpentry](https://librarycarpentry.org/lessons/), or [Software Carpentry](https://software-carpentry.org/lessons/) lessons:
+Alternatively, you can find links to the GitHub repositories for each lesson next to the links to the lessons sites on the websites listing [Data Carpentry](https://datacarpentry.org/lessons/), [HPC Carpentry](https://hpc-carpentry.org/lessons/), [Library Carpentry](https://librarycarpentry.org/lessons/), or [Software Carpentry](https://software-carpentry.org/lessons/) lessons:

 ![](fig/Instructor_Training_Repo_0.png){alt='Screen shot of Software Carpentries Lessons list in a browser with Links to Lessons Repositories circled' width="800px" }